This set of R Programming Language Multiple Choice Questions & Answers (MCQs) focuses on “Overview of R – 3”.

 Explanation: To create an integer L should be added to the integer.
 L is added to specify that it is an integer.
 An integer can also be created with many types.
 If you explicitly want an integer, you need to specify the L suffix.

-4. What is the output of the following code?
+4. What will be the output of the following R code?

 x<- c (“a”,” b”) as.numeric(x)